 The next hill you will see is a bit steeper and more rocky.
 That is Back Tor.
 My favourite views of the walk are from up there.
 Probably partly due to the fact that there weren’t many people about, so it felt a bit more special.

-After Back Tor, the next hill along the ridge is Lose Hill.
-Once up there, you will get a view to some pointy peaks on the other side.
+After enjoying the views from the top of Back Tor, the next hill along the ridge is Lose Hill.
+Once up there, you will get beautiful views to some pointy peaks on the other side.

 Descend off the ridge

 Take the trail down off the ridge, which is ahead to the right from the top of Lose Hill.
 It starts off as paved rocks, which we did find a little slippy due to the recent rain.

 At the bottom and through the gate, continue straight for a short distance, then take the right trail in the split, to go through another gate.
 Through that gate, turn left to walk down alongside the fence.

 The terrain here is more dirt, and you will get a nice view back to Mam Tor as you walk down.